4 Focus-Areas for Creating a Trauma-Informed Ministry

 In Your Church

-Larry Shallenberger works at a mental health residential treatment center for children and adolescents.
+Larry Shallenberger is associate vice president of compliance at Sarah A. Reed Children’s Center.
 He’s a former pastor working with children and families and is the author of Lead the Way God Made You (Group).